-1 Introduction 4
+1 Introduction 5

 2 What is the scope of these guidelines?
-5
+6

 3 What is the objective of Article 48?
-5

 4 In which situations is article 48 applicable?
-6

 5 Under which conditions can controllers and processors respond to requests from third country

-auth authorities?
+auth orities?
+8

-5. 1 Compliance with Article 6 GDPR 7
+5. 1 Compliance with Article 6 GDPR 8

-5. 2 Compliance with Chapter V GDPR 9
+5. 2 Compliance with Chapter V GDPR1 1

+Ann ex - Practical steps1 3